Political Science (PSC)

 PSC 580.
 Special Topics.
 4 Hours.

 Intensive study of a research or theoretical problem in political science, political education, or practical politics.
 Subject matter and requirements for study and research are determined by the student and the supervising faculty member.
 Course Information: May be repeated if topics vary.
-Prerequisite: PSC 501 and one seminar (PSC 511-518), or permission of instructor.
+Prerequisites: PSC 501 and one seminar (PSC 511-518), or permission of instructor.

 PSC 590.
 Closure Exercise.
 4 Hours.